 Information described in the Disability Support Services Information, Policies, and Procedures Handbook is subject to change.
-Current copies of Disability Support Services policies and procedures are available from any Disability Support Services Office and on the Student Services page of the Wallace Community College Web site at www.wallace.edu.
+Current copies of Disability Support Services policies and procedures are available from any Disability Support Services Office and on the Wallace Community College Web site at www.wallace.edu/student\resources/dss/.